Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Maintenance manuals and wiring diagrams are provided as part of the handover documentation for every unit procured.

-Questions Nigerian fleet buyers ask most
+Questions Port Harcourt and Abuja fleet buyers ask most

 Can I pay in Naira with no foreign exchange exposure?